mantasu/glasses-detector/README.md

 ### Classification

-A classifier only identifies whether a person is wearing a corresponding category of glasses:
+A classifier only identifies whether a person is wearing a corresponding category of glasses (transparent eyeglasses or occluded sunglasses):

 | Models / Input images | \<image with eyeglasses\> | \<image with sunglasses\> | \<image without glasses\> |
 | --------------------- | ------------------------- | ------------------------- | ------------------------- |